octobercms/docs/3.x/extend/database/mutators.md

 $user->save();
 ```

-As noted above, when retrieving attributes that are listed in your `$dates` property, they will automatically be cast to [Carbon](https://github.com/briannesbitt/Carbon) instances, allowing you to use any of Carbon's methods on your attributes:
+As noted above, when retrieving attributes that are listed in your `$dates` property, they will automatically be cast to [Carbon](https://github.com/briannesbitt/Carbon) instances, allowing you to use any of Carbon's methods on your attributes.

 ```php
 $user = User::find(1);